 Though there is a notable penchant for testing in the United States, some countries and schools use tests much more sparingly to decide how well their schools are doing.
 It turns out simple tools can provide useful insight into the difference between learning and schooling.
 (We tip our hat to our pals at the Aspen Institute’s Five Best Ideas of the Day for this link.)
 In India, a simple reading test accessible to teachers, parents, and children can reveal the skill level of students and provide a citizen-led approach to accountability.
 It’s a great example of evaluators including the community in the knowledge-making process—and being open to unexpected feedback.
 For more, check out this excellent guide from CDA Collaborative’s Sarah Cechvala.

 At the heart of some of our work at APEP is the theory that language conveys attitudes, beliefs, and potential behavior.
 This assumption allows for the possibility of all sorts of tools and analyses.
 For example, the Gloom Index of Radiohead songs shows the emotional rollercoaster the tracks produce.
-Or for an even more turbulent ride, we can see the type and concentrations of emotions in Donald Trump’s tweets.
+Or for an even more turbulent ride, we can see the type and concentrations of emotions in Donald Trump’s speeches.
 But causality is tricky: we must inquire scientifically if Radiohead creates gloom or if the president stokes fear.
 But try not to overdo it by reading too much into these existential office emails.

 Data, data everywhere